aanastasiou/pymotifcounter/doc/source/motivation.rst

 Why "abstraction"?
 ==================

-Suppose that you have a large number of networks whose node id's are arbitrary **strings** (or country names, or EEG electrode names, or state names or more generally *anything other than an integer id*) and you wanted to see what motifs it is composed of.
+Suppose that you have a set of networks whose node id's are arbitrary **strings** (or country names, or EEG electrode names, or state names or more generally *anything other than an integer id*) and you wanted to see what motifs it is composed of.
 Suppose also that you wanted to perform this enumeration using ``mfinder`` [#]_.

-If you have chosen Python as your main "scientific computing" language for this project, you would probably have the network in one of the classes of the `networkx <https://networkx.org/>`_ package and you would be looking at obtaining the motif enumeration in some form of **computable** format by which you would be able to incorporate it further in other calculations.
+If you have chosen Python as your main "scientific computing" language for this project, you would probably be able to work with the networks using the `networkx <https://networkx.org/>`_ package and you would be looking at obtaining the motif enumeration in some form of **computable** format by which you would be able to incorporate it further in other calculations.

 You would now have to typically follow this process to get the motif enumeration: